Accessibility Plan 2026-2028

 The goal of the Design and Delivery of Programs and Services pillar of the Accessible Canada Act is to ensure Canadians receive services that are accessible to all.

-The goal of CCOHS for this pillar is to review each product and service to determine how we can identify, remove, and prevent barriers.
+The goal of CCOHS for this pillar for this three-year period is to continue to review each product and service to determine how we can further integrate accessibility features.

-This goal is informed by consultations which told us about the following barriers:
+This goal is informed by consultations which told us that:

 • not all our e-learning courses are fully accessible.